PSYC 100

 Pre- or corequisite(s): None.

-Considers human development from young adulthood to old age.
-Included are theories of adult development and aging; environmental and biological factors in aging; and the effects of aging on sensation, perception, learning, cognition, personality, psychopathology, and social relations.
+Students explore human development from young adulthood to old age.
+Included are theories of adult development and aging; environmental and biological factors in aging; and the physical, social, and psychological changes associated with aging such as changes in sensation, perception, learning, cognition, personality, psychopathology, and social relations.

 PSYC 360